JSAbrahams/mamba/docs/spec/keywords.md

 `and`   | And operator
 `or`    | Or operator
-`is`    | Check whether an instance is another instance `isnt`  | Check whether an instance is not another instance
+`is`    | Check whether an instance is another instance

 ## Binary operators